-Before they were business partners, Jace Krause and Ryan Lynch were (and still are) bandmates in Fort Union.
+Before they were business partners, Jace Krause and Ryan Lynch started as bandmates in Fort Union.

 Krause was living in Seattle, and Lynch had just moved to Portland from Sonoma.
 Lynch was working in sales at the Oregonian but dreamed of a gig where he could do what he loves doing: bullshitting with people and selling a product that he truly believes in.